Please support our work with a fiscal year-end gift. Thank you!

 3. The Federal Loan Request form: This authorizes Hebrew College to request your loan money from the federal government.
 We will send this form to you after you have submitted your Hebrew College Financial Aid Application and we have received your FAFSA.

-Important Dates for the 2024-2025 Academic Year:
+Important Dates for 2025-2026 for

 Applicants for admission into Hebrew College’s degree programs are encouraged, but not required, to submit the financial aid application and FAFSA at the same time that you apply for admission.

 • October 1, 2024: The earliest we will accept our financial aid application and the FAFSA for any prospective students who wish to enter starting in the fall of 2025.
-The sooner we receive your paperwork, the sooner you will receive your financial aid notification.
+The sooner we receive your forms, the sooner you will receive your financial aid notification.

-• August 15, 2024: The deadline for loan request forms if students want loan funds disbursed at the start of the fall semester.
+• August 15, 2025: The deadline for all students’ loan request forms if students want loan funds disbursed in the fall semester.
+Students can request a federal loan at any point during the fall or spring semesters.

 To qualify for financial aid, the application must meet the following criteria: